DrLIRAAAAAAA/CGFM_Hubbard_1D/CGFM_Hubbard_1D/README.md

 ### Subroutines and functions (in order of appearance)

 - PROGRAM AMHUBBARD: main routine, defines the parameters of the model and calls other subroutines;
+- EGGAPBA:           calculates the ground-state energy and the gap of the density of states as functions of the correlation U for the Bethe ansatz solution;
+- f(x):              defines the function that represents the gap of the density of states as a function of the correlation U for the Bethe ansatz;
+- g(x):              defines the function that represents the ground-state energy as a function of the correlation U for the Bethe ansatz;
+- GROUND:            calculates the ground-state energy for the infinite chain;
+- OCUPT:             prepares the parameters to calculate the occupation numbers for the infinite chain;
 - OCUP:              calculates the occupation numbers for the infinite chain;
 - DENSI2:            calculates the density of states for the infinite chain;
 - GKONDO:            calculates the frequency dependent up spin and down spin Green's functions for the finite chain using the residues (numerators) from MEOCUP and MEOCDOWN, and afterwards calculates the up spin and down spin Green's functions for the infinite chain;